birgerosterberg/groovebox/README.md

 ![jigsaw](assets/readme/jigsaw.png)

-In the Jshint report, it states that there are seven unused variables in my code.
+In the Jshint report, it states that there are five unused variables in my code.
 This is because I reference them inside the HTML through onclick handlers.
 Afterwards, i considered using click listeners instead, which would have resolved the issue.
 However, I decided to stick with the current approach for the sake of consistency since i had already implemented it this way.
 Additionally, rewriting the code would have required considerable effort and i didn't have the energy nor time to undertake that task at the time.

 ![jshint](assets/readme/jshint.png)

+### **Testing the Groove Box**

+- How To: Opens modal, works as intended.

+  - X Closes the modal, also Escape key closes the modal, works as intended.

+---

+- Pause All: Pause all audio playing, works as intended.

+---

+- Volume (**Desktop Only**)
+  - Clicking on + increases the volume and updates the Volume % text, works as intended.
+  - Clicking on + decreases the volume and updates the Volume % text, works as intended.

+---

+- Navigation

+  - I can switch seamlessly through the different parts of the Groove Box without stopping audio playback, works as intended.

+---

+- Drum Machine

+  - Clicking / Touch on the button plays a sound, gives feedback, works as intended.
+  - Keyboard interaction plays sound and show what key is pressed, works as intended.

+---

+- Sequencer

+  - Clicking / Touch on the boxes adds a green light, works as intended.
+  - Clicking / Touch Play changes the button into Pause, while it starts the sequencer, works as intended.
+  - The sequencer plays a sound on the step that got a green light, works as intended.
+  - The sequencer shows what step it is at, works as intended.

+---

+- Loops

+  - Clicking / Touch a Loop name starts playback of the sound and marks it green, works as intended.
+  - Clicking / Touch a Loop that is already playing pause the sound and removes the green mark, works as intended.
+  - Clicking / Touch Repeat marks the button as green, then loop the sound, works as intended.
+  - Clicking / Touch Repeat that already is marked green, removes the green mark and stops looping the sound, works as intended.
+  - Clicking / Touch Reset restarts the playback of the Loop.

+---

+- Backing Tracks
+  - Clicking / Touch plays the track and marks it green, works as intended.
+  - Clicking / Touch a track that plays removes the green marking and pause the track, works as intended.

+---

+### **Trial and Error**

+During this project i have had the most problems with getting things working the same on mobile and desktop platforms, the biggest Throughout this project, I encountered several challenges in achieving consistent functionality across both mobile and desktop platforms.
+My main hurdle was relying on the "responsive" mobile mode in the browser's development tools, mistakenly assuming it accurately simulated the behavior of actual mobile devices.
+This oversight resulted in numerous bugs that became apparent only when testing the deployed version on real devices.
+Fortunately, with the help of friends and family, I was able to identify any overlooked issues and make the necessary adjustments to improve the Groove Box's performance.

+### **Issues**

+- Volume control: I encountered difficulties with implementing the volume control feature for mobile devices.
+Despite attempting various solutions, i ultimately decided to remove the feature for mobile devices altogether.
+This decision was based on the realization that mobile devices already have readily accessible volume controls, making an additional control redundant.
+I still mourn the removal of the volume slider though!

+- Pause All: I encountered a challenge with the "Pause All" functionality, as it initially failed to stop the sequencer.
+After resolving this issue, a new problem arose where the sequencer became buggy.
+However, I managed to find fixes for these problems by implementing an if statement.
+This allowed me to address the issues and ensure that the "Pause All" function properly halts all active audio elements, including the sequencer.

+- Drum Machine: I encountered the need to incorporate a visual effect when a key is pressed on the keyboard.
+However, i faced a similar challenge as mentioned before, where the touch functionality on phones did not provide the expected visual feedback of a clicked button.
+To overcome this, i implemented a solution where a class is added each time the function is executed, regardless of whether it is triggered by a button click / touch or a key press.
+By dynamically applying this class, I was able to achieve consistent visual feedback for both interactions.
+Additionally, i included an if-else statement to handle scenarios where no sound is associated with the pressed key.
+This adjustment prevented any errors from occurring in the console.

+- Sequencer: The implementation of the Sequencer feature proved to be a significant challenge.
+I dedicated a considerable amount of time to solving this complex task.
+Once I finally found a solution, I realized the need for visual feedback indicating the current step being played.
+Initially, I implemented a solution that only displayed feedback on the steps I had explicitly marked.
+However, upon further reflection, I realized that the solution could be simplified.
+By moving the feedback outside of the if statement within the foreach loop, I was able to achieve the desired result.

+- Loops: When pressing the Reset button, as well as the Repeat button, I encountered the same issue where the shared function for both the Loop and Backing Tracks caused interference.
+To overcome this challenge, I implemented separate objects with their own statuses, which were dependent on the musicId.
+By assigning unique statuses to each track, I successfully resolved the conflicts and ensured that the Reset and Repeat buttons functioned independently for the Loops.

+- Backing Tracks: Was initially designed to be basic and straightforward.
+However, as mentioned earlier, it encountered an issue where it interfered with the reset and repeat functionality of the Loops.

 ---